kawu/nerf/README.md

 NER input data
 --------------

-When the tool is used in the NER mode each sentence should be in a separate line.
-It's because Nerf currently doesn't perform any sentence level segmentation.
+When the tool is used in the NER mode, each sentence should be supplied in a separate line.
+It's because Nerf currently doesn't perform any sentence-level segmentation.

 Training
 ========